alexgu2008/elabftw_api_support/README.md

 ```

 In the second case, we want to create a new experiment with the possibility to attach files directly to this experiment.
 If you want to upload the content of an entire folder, this is also included in the example.
+The following short script ([eLabFTW_new_entries.py](https://github.com/alexgu2008/elabftw_api_support/blob/main/eLabFTW_new_entries.py)) includes this:

 ```